 1) Plant History & General Information

-- Description: Bark grey, cracked.
+Description: Bark grey, cracked.
 Leaves with two lobes, similar to a cow’s foot.
-Flowers purple with distinct dorsal petal.
+Flowers purple with the distinct dorsal petal.
 Fruit a flat pod.

 - Scientific Name: Phanera variegata, commonly known as mountain ebony, orchid-tree, poor-man’s orchid, camel’s foot and Napoleon’s hat